 The Gospel contains much more than just the fact that Jesus is the Christ, the Son of the living God.
-This is evidenced by the Gospels of Matthew, Mark, Luke, and John, all of which contain much more than just the resurrection and the teaching that Jesus is the Christ.
+This is evidenced by the Gospels of Matthew, Mark, Luke, and John, all of which contain Jesus’ teaching, life, miracles, his death, his resurrection and some of what those things mean for us.
+Thus, the contain much more than just the confession that Jesus is the Christ.
 Jesus’ death for sins is not only true and important, it is part of the Gospel (1 Cor.
 15:1-3).

 Nonetheless, the purpose of our Gospel preaching should be to prove to the lost that Jesus is the resurrected Christ and Son of God, for it is by believing this, and then becoming obedient to that faith, that they will be saved.
 Jesus died for our sins, but believing that he died for our sins is not enough.
 It is through calling on him as the resurrected Lord of our lives that we are saved (Rom.
 10:9-13).

 It is a wonderful sounding term, and it is associated with several important scriptural doctrines.